NeginAz/Stress_management_chatbot/README.md

 ### 2. Mood Logging

-- Allows users to log their mood (e.g., Happy, Neutral, Stressed).
+- Allows users to log their mood (e.g., Happy, Stressed, Depressed).

 - Tracks causes of stress for better self-awareness.